kenyonbowers/kenyonbowers/README.md

 ### Hi There! 👋
 I am Kenyon Bowers.
 I make video games and software!
-I have made a couple games and am currently creating a game engien that gives anyone the ability to make DS games!
+I have made a couple games and am currently creating a game engine that gives anyone the ability to make DS games!
 I believe in Jesus.

 Current Projects: